 Information about the operation of the Queensland Courts can be found in the Latest News section on the Queensland Courts website at:

 Prison telephone advice line: We are continuing to answer our prison telephone advice line which operates in all Queensland prisons.
 We are consulting with Queensland Corrective Services to try and expand this service so that we can try to help as many prisoners as we can during this pandemic.

 Community advice line: We are continuing to answer our community advice line.
-This will be answered by a volunteer solicitor on Wednesday evenings between 6:30-7:30pm.
+This will be answered by a volunteer solicitor on Monday and Wednesday evenings between 6:30-7:30pm.